hsnlab/escape/pox/ext/doc/source/adapt/adaptation.rst

 ======================

-:any:`ControllerAdapter` implements the centralized functionality of high-level adaptation and installation of :class:`NFFG <escape.util.nffg.NFFG>`
+:any:`ControllerAdapter` implements the centralized functionality of high-level adaptation and installation of :any:`NFFG`

 :any:`DomainVirtualizer` implement the standard virtualization/generalization
 logic of the Resource Orchestration Sublayer